wuher/devil/README.markdown

 ## Content Type Negotiation

 Devil uses the terms `parser` and `formatter` for data decoding and encoding respectively.
 They are collectively referred to as data `mappers`.
-By default, devil tries to parse all data that comes in with `PUT` and `POST` requests.
-Similarly, devil automatically formats all outgoing data when it is present.
-Appropriate mapper can be defined in one of the following places (note that this list is not sorted by precedence):
+Devil uses data mappers to parse all data that comes in with `PUT` and `POST` requests (e.g. JSON, XML or plaintext).
+Similarly, devil uses data mappers to automatically format all outgoing data when it is present.
+The mapper to be used for a given request can be defined in one of the following places (note that this list is not sorted by precedence):

   - In the URL: